miroi/DIRAC_scripts/local_runs/rug_nl/peregrine_hpc_rug_nl/dirac_runs/test_runs/benchmark_runs/readme.rst

 System
 ------

-We use DIRAC benchmark Coupled-Cluster test and two different parallel DIRAC installations:
+We use DIRAC benchmark Coupled-Cluster test and two different parallel DIRAC installations.
+Both consist of the Open MPI framework, the Intel compiler enhanced with highest optimization flag, *-xHost*, and internally threaded mathematical library - open OpenBLAS and commercial MKL.

 -  Open MPI 2.0.2; Intel-17 with MKL-int8-threaded library